hanjingo/doc/SYSTEM_DESIGN/load_balance.md

 | **API Gateway**     | Manage APIs, auth, rate limiting    | L7        | Kong, Apigee       |
 | **CDN**             | Cache static content geographically | Edge      | Cloudflare, Akamai |
 | **DNS Round Robin** | Distribute at domain level          | DNS       | Route 53           |

-### Advantage

-- Load Balancing distributes the load evenly, which reduces stress on servers and speeds up response times.
-- It automatically sends traffic from failing servers to working ones, reducing time when servers are down.
-- It can easily handle more traffic by adding more servers as needed.
-- Load balancing improves security by blocking bad traffic or attacks before they reach the servers.

-### Disadvantage

-- It needs careful setup and can be tricky to arrange.
-- If the load balancer fails, it can stop access to all servers unless you have backup systems in place.
-- Load balancing can cost more because you need extra tools and regular upkeep.
-- Requires monitoring to make sure everything is working correctly and to fix problems quickly.

-### Challenge

-- Single Point of Failure
-- Performance Bottleneck
-- Configuration Complexity
-- Security Risks
-- Cost